GearrelW/openhab-addons/bundles/org.openhab.binding.enever/README.md

 _The file could e.g. look like:_

 ```
-# Configuration for the EneVer Binding
+# Configuration for the Intergas_Gateway Binding
 #
-# Default secret key for the pairing of the EneVer Thing.
+# Default secret key for the pairing of the Intergas_Gateway Thing.
 # It has to be between 10-40 (alphanumeric) characters.
 # This may be changed by the user for security reasons.
 secret=openHABSecret